 Keep a clear record

-Visser and the AA both highlight that it is important to keep detailed records of the incident, as well as the tow truck company and the driver.
+Visser and the AA both note that it’s important to keep detailed records of the incident, as well as the towing company and the driver.
 This will include:

-“Before your vehicle is towed, take your own photos of the accident and remove any valuable personal belongings from your car.
-Keep in mind that the cost of towing your vehicle may not be covered by your insurer unless you utilise a reputable, approved tow truck company,” says Visser.
+“Before your vehicle is towed, take your own photos of the accident and remove any valuable personal belongings from your car.”

-If you are unconscious: If you unconscious when your vehicle is towed, there would most likely be authorities on scene, and they will be responsible for completing all paperwork before the tow truck driver can leave with your vehicle, reveals the AA.
+If you are unconscious when your vehicle is towed, there will most likely be authorities on scene, and they will be responsible for completing all paperwork before the tow truck driver can leave with your vehicle, notes the AA.

-In the event that you are in an accident, but you are able to use your phone the AA has an app to help drivers ensure that they capture all the information they may need at the scene of the incident.
+In the event that you are in an accident, but you are able to use your phone, the AA has an app called AA Rescue Me, that can help you ensure that you can capture all necessary information at the scene of the incident.

-You do not have to be a member of the AA in order to make use of AA Rescue.
-The app can be downloaded onto any smartphone and will assist when a driver has an accident.
-If you are an AA member, the app will already have all of your details when you register it, however, if you are not an AA member, you will need to fill in your ID number and all other required information before the app can be successfully used.
+You don’t have to be a member of the AA to make use of the app, but if you are a member, the app will already contain your details when you register.
+If you are not an AA member, you will need to fill in your ID number and all other required information before the app can be used successfully.

-“What is really nice about the smartphone app, is there is basically a button that you push that says ‘Rescue Me’ and the AA call centre is immediately notified.
-So in the event of a crash they know exactly where you are and they can call you and they can find out if you’re okay or whatever the case may be,” reveals the AA.
+“The app is very simple to use once you are registered - you simply push a button that says ‘Rescue Me’ and the AA call centre is immediately notified.
+In the event of a crash, they know exactly where you are and will call you and find out if you’re okay,” says the AA.

 Tips for drivers after an accident

-- Have a contract with a reputable service provider, such as the AA or an insurance company..
-If you are a member of the AA or an insurance company, you know what costs may be involved if there is an incident.
+- If you haven’t already, it’s best to take up a policy with a reputable service provider, such as the AA or an insurance company.
+If you already have a policy, be sure you are aware of the costs that may be involved if there is an incident.

-- Remove all your valuables from the vehicle before it is towed.
+- Remove all of your valuables from the vehicle before it is towed.

-- The AA advises that you have your vehicle fully uplifted on the back of a truck, as it is more secure when towing your vehicle.
+- Be sure to have your vehicle fully uplifted on the back of a truck, as this is a more secure towing method.

-- If your vehicle is towed, make sure that you get a proper tow slip, and that the tow slip gives you the name of the company, the registration number of the company, the registration of the vehicle, the cost of the tow, the name of the driver, and the contact details for the driver and the company.
+- If your vehicle is towed, make sure that you get a proper tow slip, and that the slip specifies the name of the company, the registration number of the company, the registration number of the vehicle, the cost of the tow, the name of the driver, and the contact details for the driver and the company.

-- Make notes of the nature and the extent of the damage, as well as any other fitment accessories that are on the vehicle when it is being towed, and have both yourself and the driver sign this.
+- Make notes regarding the nature and the extent of the damage, and any fitment accessories that are on the vehicle when it is being towed, and ensure that both you and the driver sign this.